 “The rollout of this product has not been as widespread as some other major updates have.
 Some of our biggest clients who have multiple millions of followers on Facebook still don’t have access,” said Dossett.

 Justin Marshall, executive VP of emerging media at Possible, also said that none of his clients at the WPP-owned agency have access to Stories yet.
 “We haven’t been pushing it either.
 We have some clients who, if we would have asked to be on the whitelist, we probably would have gotten on there.
 But we haven’t really broached that topic yet,” he said.

-The potential upside The muted interest among brands would amplify if people turn out to be interested in Stories from Pages.
+The muted interest among brands would amplify if people turn out to be interested in Stories from Pages.
 Not only would Facebook’s audience offer more viewers for the Stories brands are already distributing on Instagram, but it would also present an opportunity for marketers to recoup the organic reach they’ve lost in Facebook’s News Feed — at least for a time.
 Because the Stories feed sits at the top of the main screen of Facebook’s mobile app, brands Stories will be the first thing people see when they open Facebook.

 Facebook’s Stories could also provide a chance for brands to showcase any Camera Effects and Frames that they have created for the platform.
 While those Snapchat-esque augmentations received a lot of attention when they were announced in April, like Stories they have yet to gain much traction on the social network.
 Also like Stories, that limited adoption corresponds with limited availability.
 Facebook has not widely opened up its Camera Effects Platform for many brands to produce their own augmented-reality filters, and the usage of its Snapchat Lens-like Camera Effects appears primarily suited to Story posts.